l0x539/zeit-extension/ticketing.md

 2. Create `index.tsx` and `app.tsx` inside the new ticket system folder.

-3. Optional global components can go iside `src/extension-integrations/components`.
+3. Optional global components can go inside `src/extension-integrations/components`.

-4. Optional components can go iside `src/extension-integrations/<INTEGRATION>/components`.
+4. Optional components can go inside `src/extension-integrations/<INTEGRATION>/components`.

 4. `routes` is used to specify integration url path using a regex (details in next steps).